fumlig/visualsearch/doc/notes/ppo.md

 - Higher means more exploration
 - Too high can cause agent to forget?
 - With good observations, actions and rewards should work

+- Deals with vector environments: i.e. is build for usage with vector environments.